KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/index.md

 root: .
 # Overall title for the Lesson.
 # This should be in the form of a question if possible.
-title: "Lesson Title"
+title: "How can I store my raw phenotypic data in KnowPulse"

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson will show you how to use raw phenotype importer to uoload your data file. "
+short-purpose: "This lesson will show you how to use KnowPulse raw phenotype importer to backup/upload/download your data file. "

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.